The Poincare Duality in Quantization of the Norm of Differential Forms: Canonical Decomposition of the Norm

 \section{Canonical Decomposition of the Norm}

-The Hodge decomposition theorem allows to express any differential form by decomposed it in several canonical terms with specific formal properties.
-Similarly, the norm can be also decomposed in some canonical terms.
+The Hodge Decomposition Theorem allows expressing any differential form by decomposing it in several canonical terms with specific formal properties.
+Similarly, its norm can be also decomposed in some canonical terms.

 \begin{proposition} Let $\phi$ be a $p$-forms with Hodge Decomposition as follows, also for its Hodge dual, $\hodgeop\phi$:

 Its norm $(\phi,\phi)$ can be expressed as:

 \end{proposition}